klieret/collaborative-programming-github/slides.md

 6. Select your new branch
 7. Modify your just created file and create a new commit on the same branch
 8. Check that your PR has been updated by this new commit
+9. Remove `draft` status and ask repository owner to review + merge

 ---
 layout: two-cols